mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 * Stable stacks in the remote view while quantizing state on both sides
 * Bandwidth reduced to the point where all four players can fit in 1mbps

 The next thing I needed to implement was interaction with the simulation via the touch controllers.
-This part was a lot of fun, was my favorite part of the project :)
+This part was a lot of fun, and was my favorite part of the project :)

 I hope you enjoy these interactions.
 There was a lot of experimentation and tuning to make simple things like picking up, throwing, passing from hand to hand feel good, even crazy adjustments to ensure throwing worked great, while placing objects on top of high stacks could still be done with high accuracy.